Spending your Thanksgiving up in the mountains? Here are a few suggestions to make it a memorable holiday for you and your loved ones.

-As always, No Name Saloon & Grill will also be hosting their annual Free Bird Thanksgiving Dinner at 2 p.m.
-The buffet is free and open to anyone 21 and over.
-This is an especially great option for any workers in town who might be spending time away from home and family to work at the resort.
+For the 18th year in a row, No Name Saloon & Grill hosts their annual Free Bird Thanksgiving Dinner at 2 p.m.
+The buffet is free and open to anyone 21 and over, making it an especially attractive option for any seasonal workers in town who might be spending time away from home and family to work at the resort.

 Turkey Blaster Hike

 You might feel sluggish after a day of eating, but you'll perk right up after a guided hike in the Glenwild area.
-Basin Recreation hosts their last guided hike of the year at 10 a.m. starting a t the Spring Creek Trailhead.
-This FREE hike last about two hours and is a perfect post-holiday opportunity to work of some calories, check out the trails, and meet some new people.
+Basin Recreation hosts their last guided hike of the year at 10 a.m. starting at the Spring Creek Trailhead.
+This FREE hike last about two hours and is a perfect post-holiday opportunity to work off some calories, check out the trails, and meet some new people.
 Dogs are welcome with a leash or e-collar.
-Contact Angie Greenburg at (435) 649-1564, ext.
-47 or firstname.lastname@example.org for more information.
+Contact Angie Greenburg at 435-649-1564, ext.
+47 or email@example.com for more information.

 Small Business Saturday

-If you're one of the people who loves taking advantage of the post-Thanksgiving sales, we recommend you give some love to local businesses.
-Park City strives to keep the shopping scene largely free of chain stores and keep our town unique.
-Browse Main Street's trendy boutiques and pick up some stylish new looks for winter at Mary Jane's, Flight Boutique, or Olive & Tweed (fore more ideas where to shop on Main Street, click here).
-Don't forget, there's also a number of small shops out in Kimball Junction, including Wasatch & Wool (1635 Redstone Center Dr), a heaven for knitters, and The Barking Cat (1708 Uinta Way, Ste F3) if you're looking for something for your four-legged friends.
+If you love taking advantage of the post-Thanksgiving sales, we recommend you give some love to local businesses.
+Browse Main Street's trendy boutiques and pick up some stylish new looks for winter at Mary Jane's, Flight Boutique, or Olive & Tweed (for more ideas where to shop on Main Street, click here).
+Don't forget, there are also a number of small shops out in Kimball Junction, including Wasatch & Wool (1635 Redstone Center Dr), a heaven for knitters, and The Barking Cat (1708 Uinta Way, Ste F3), if you're looking for something for your four-legged friends.

 Main Street Electric Parade

 There's nothing more magical than Park City's Main Street all decked out in lights with snow flakes gently falling.
-We can't promise what will happen with the weather, of course, but we're sure you'll love the Winter Electric Parade with its dazzling lit up vehicles.
-Santa Claus will be making his first appearance in town this year, strolling Main Street, from 4 to 6 p.m. and at 5:30 p.m. the Christmas Tree in Miner's Park and the rest of the lights will go on, officially kicking off the holiday season.
+We can't promise Mother Nature will deliver the fluffy white stuff, but we're sure you'll love the Winter Electric Parade with its dazzling lit-up vehicles.
+Santa Claus will be making his first appearance in town this year, strolling Main Street, from 4 to 6 p.m.
+Get your phones ready for the picture-perfect moment at 5:30 p.m. when the Christmas Tree in Miner's Park and the rest of the lights are turned on, officially kicking off the holiday season.
 The parade begins at 6 p.m., starting from the Miner's Hospital.